 Herbs and flavors

-Let’s start by giving you an idea of the of the varied Mediterranean flavors used in many healthy Mediterranean recipes.
-Here are some herbs, spices, and flavors for you to look forward to experiencing:
+Let’s start by giving you an idea of the varied Mediterranean flavors used in many healthy Mediterranean recipes you can serve to your family and friends or on your restaurant menu.
+Here are some fresh herbs, spices, and flavors for you to look forward to experiencing:

 Tahini sauce (made from sesame seeds), olive oil, Balsamic vinegar, and tzatziki (yogurt mixed with cucumbers and garlic), are popular sauces for adding extra tones to many of the Mediterranean meals that will be discussed.